-The Trio11 Be (link to compare prices at select retailers) is Focal’s flagship studio speaker dedicated to near-field and mid-field monitoring.
-This monitor features Focal’s TMD (Tuned Mass Damper) and NIC (Neutral Inductance Circuitry) technologies for amazing tuning.
+The Trio11 Be (link to check the price at B&H Photo/Video) is Focal's flagship studio speaker dedicated to near-field and mid-field monitoring.
+This monitor features Focal's TMD (Tuned Mass Damper) and NIC (Neutral Inductance Circuitry) technologies for amazing tuning.

 Its optimized vents promote dynamic control and perfect bass definition with high excursion, enabling even more linearity of the subwoofer.
 The speaker offers up to 118 dB SPL and an extended bandwidth from 30 Hz-40 kHz.